Introduction

 - If allowed, the tool executes normally.

-- If denied, agsh returns an error message to the agent explaining that the tool requires a higher permission level.
+- If denied, agsh returns an error message to the agent explaining which level is required and suggests running

 Examples